Information block, transmission block; application for registration

 If you can credibly demonstrate to your registration authority that the disclosure of your registration data could pose a risk to you or another person, e.g. your relatives (e.g. risk to life, health, personal freedom or similar interests worthy of protection), your registration data will be blocked accordingly (information block).

-Before the information block is set up, your details will be checked by the registration office.
-If this check shows that the relevant requirements have been met, an information block is noted in the civil register.
+Before the information block is set up, your details will be checked by the registration authority.
+If this check shows that the relevant requirements are met, an information block will be noted in the civil register.
 This applies to all types of civil register information provided to private individuals and non-public bodies.
-Belonging to a certain occupational group alone is not sufficient for the entry of an information block.
+Membership of a particular occupational group alone is not sufficient for the entry of an information block.

-Blocks on information always apply for the protective purpose that was decisive for the entry.
-If, after hearing the person concerned, the registration authority is of the opinion that the information does not affect the protective purpose of the information block and if other interests of the person concerned which are worthy of protection are also safeguarded, the information may be provided.
+Information blocks always apply for the protective purpose that was decisive for the entry.
+If, after hearing the person concerned, the registration authority is of the opinion that the information does not affect the protective purpose of the information block and if other interests of the person concerned that are worthy of protection are also safeguarded, the information may be provided.

 The information block is valid for a limited period of two years and can be extended upon request.

-Similar interests worthy of protection are in particular the protection of the person concerned or another person against threats, insults and unauthorised stalking.
-In determining whether the above-mentioned facts exist, it must also be taken into account whether the person concerned or another person belongs to a group of persons who are generally exposed to increased hostility or other attacks on account of their professional or honorary activities.
+Similar interests worthy of protection are, in particular, the protection of the person concerned or another person from threats, insults and unauthorized stalking.
+When determining whether the above-mentioned facts exist, it must also be taken into account whether the person concerned or another person belongs to a group of people who generally face increased hostility or other attacks due to their professional or honorary activities.

 Blocks on transmission

 In addition, you also have the option of objecting to the forwarding of your registration data (blocking of forwarding).
 It is not necessary to give reasons for this.